ioBroker/ioBroker.kisshome-defender/README.md

 This was required to make it possible to uninstall and install the adapter again without any problems.

+## Todo
+- Allow the placement of radio buttons text on the bottom of the buttons
+- Allow to use `{{email}}` pattern in the link
+- Send button does not work in the widget
+- Place on the settings tab the components on the top and not in the middle
+- Show delimiter on the questionnaire form between the components if defined
+- Allow layout as on picture: https://github.com/ioBroker/ioBroker.kisshome-defender/issues/14
+- MAC-Adresse => Device (in the widget).
+Place name on the first place and MAC on the second place
+- Erkennungen => Ergebnisse (in the widget)
+- Title for test result, instead of simple time => Test ergebnis vom 2025-01-01 12:00:00
+- Add "mobile": true/false to every UX event
+- Add UX event when the Alarm/Warning is triggered with alarm UUID

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**